saucelabs-training/automation-best-practices/login-testing/LOGINS.md

 ### 🏋️‍♀️Exercise

 1. Open `exercise.spec.js`
-1. Create a test that can visit `/dashboard` without a UI login
+1. Create a test that can visit `/dashboard` without a UI login (We'll do this together)
 2. Create a test that can visit `/users` without a UI login
 3. Create a test that can visit `/admin` without a UI login